The Attractions: History

 Pete Thomas, who was born the same month as Costello, had recorded one album as a member of Chilli Willi and the Red Hot Peppers.

 Only Nason, who had classical training, had never recorded or played with a rock band before.
-Just 19 when he joined the group, Nason was given the stage name "Steve Nieve" (pronounced as "naive") from Ian Dury; while Elvis Costello & The Attractions were playing a series of concerts with Dury before they recorded their first single, Nason innocently asked Dury "What's a groupie?"
+Just 19 when he joined the group, Nason was given the stage name "Steve Nieve" (pronounced as "naive") by Ian Dury; while Elvis Costello & The Attractions were playing a series of concerts with Dury before they recorded their first single, Nason innocently asked Dury "What's a groupie?"
 Dury immediately dubbed Nason "Steve Naive", and the name stuck (although the spelling was altered.)

 According to Pitchfork's Tyler Wilcox, the band replaced the "middle-of-the-road elements" of Clover to create a "minimal, hard-edged sound befitting the burgeoning punk scene in England at the time".

 Costello and the Attractions made their live debut on 14 July 1977, shortly before the release of My Aim Is True (1977).
-Shortly after, the group performed an unauthorised show outside a Columbia Records convention, which led to Costello's arrest and eventual signing to Columbia in the United States months later.
 A few live tracks were appended to the B-side of Costello's single "Watching the Detectives", issued in October 1977, which Nieve performed on.
 In December 1977, the Attractions appeared with Costello on Saturday Night Live as a last-minute replacement for the Sex Pistols.
 They played "Watching the Detectives" and began "Less Than Zero" before Costello abruptly cut the band off and counted them into the then-unreleased "Radio Radio".
 The impromptu stunt angered producer Lorne Michaels and resulted in Costello's banning from Saturday Night Live until 1989.

 The Attractions' first album with Costello was This Year's Model (1978), but the band did not officially receive co-billing credit until 1979's Armed Forces.
 Costello later stated that he and the Attractions reached a level of musical agreement during the recording of Armed Forces that would never be matched again.
 From there, the Attractions backed Costello on all of his albums and singles until 1984, with the exception of "New Amsterdam" (1980), a solo single recorded by Costello.
 On 1984's Goodbye Cruel World and its associated tour, Nieve was billed as "Maurice Worm".